Salvation Army in Phoenix and Maricopa County assistance programs.

 The application period for Christmas assistance starts early in Maricopa County.
 The number of toys, gifts, and food baskets is limited and goes quickly.
 The Salvation Army process normally starts in September or October, and families should register then.
 Locate where to sign up for free Christmas gifts.

 Also, the Emergency Assistance Program can help keep a family fed.
 The program offers food boxes and groceries to those in need.
 The main resources offered are USDA food boxes.
 These will tend to be made available to anyone who needs help, including seniors and low income families.
-The box will usually have one or two days worth of food or meals.
+The box of groceries from the Phoenix Salvation Army food pantry will usually have one or two days worth of groceries or meals.
 If you meet certain income levels that additional Salvation Army food boxes are provided for those who qualify for aid.
 Most of the food boxes are packed monthly by volunteers and others in the community.

 Short term needs are addressed by the Emergency Assistance Program.
 It has a goal of offering temporary stability while individuals and families work to deal with longer term challenges.
 Salvation Army clients can focus on finding a job, increasing their income, gaining a new skill, and otherwise adjusting their lifestyle to their current means with the assurance of shelter, housing and food.
+This is available for Spanish speakers, Mexicans, and some immigrants in the Phoenix area as well.
 A main objective is to prevent homelessness in the greater Phoenix community.

 Cooling Assistance and Emergency Disaster Heat Emergency Response are used from time to time during the hot Arizona summer.
 In total, up to eleven hydration stations are open across the Phoenix metropolitan area.
 The stations can help people get out of the heat, especially seniors and children.
 They can distribute free bottled water to anyone who needs it.
 Also, when available, hats and sunscreen are provided to those needing protection from the sun.
 A key is to help people who are most at risk stay cool during the summer.